 Kyra Phillips, B.A., (Graduate Student, Biopsychology).
 Kyra graduated Summa Cum Laude from UCLA with a degree in Psychology with minors in Cognitive Science and French.
 She began her foray into behavioral neuroscience as an undergraduate research assistant in Dr. J. David Jentsch’s lab researching the effects of drug self-administration on inhibitory control, in particular in relation to the D2-family of dopamine receptors, culminating in a senior honors thesis.
 Kyra joined the Sarter lab as a graduate student in the biopsychology area of the psychology department in the summer of 2013.
 Her general research interests are the neural substrates and circuitry of cue detection; she is currently employing cholinergic lesions and optogenetics in order to investigate the basal forebrain cholinergic system.

 Cassandra Avila, B.S.
 Cassandra graduated from the University of Texas at El Paso with a degree in Biology and Psychology minor.
 She began research during her high school career under several internships, MSEIP and SSEP.
 Then transitioned into the Behavioral and Neural Plasticity Laboratory as an undergraduate research assistant, and later as a RISE scholar, under Dr. Edward Castañeda, investigating the role of endogenous dopamine release within the basal ganglia circuity in movement and cognition.
-Cassandra will join the Sarter lab as a graduate student in the biopsychology area of the psychology department in the fall 2016.
+Cassandra investigates the cortico-striatal transfer of movement cues, by recording glutamate signaling in rodents trained to utilize cues for altering balance and movement.
+Such signaling is hypothesized to be attenuated in Parkinsonian fallers, secondarily to their losses in cholinergic systems.

 Undergraduate Research Assistants: Alisha Bultsma; Anna Kittendorf; Anna Kelman; Antonia Vrana; Dena Ballouz; Emma Creamer; Katherine Boyer; Lindsay Fleischer; Lisa Waldman; Lousia Kane; Michaela Milillo; Olivia Preissle; Ryan Wu; Samantha Lincoln; Sarika Gurnani; Sydney Farrington; Tanisha Mitra